tkambler/gizmo/README.md

 ### Inheritance

-A Gizmo component can easily extend the functionality offered by an existing component by calling that component's `extend` method:
+A GizmoJS component can easily extend the functionality offered by an existing component by calling that component's `extend` method:

 ```javascript
 var Vehicle = Gizmo.extend({